-Johannesburg-born Michael Berger loves transforming graceful hands into eye-catching stages.
-Appropriately, his hand-made collections feature kinetic jewellery pieces that move and spin on the wearer’s hand.
-The jewellery designer follows in the footsteps of his mentor, Professor Friedrich Becker, an outstanding artist and master craftsman who had a decisive influence the art of the goldsmith in the second half of the 20th century.
-His legacy was the introduction of the forth dimension to jewellery design: movement.
+Michael Berger follows in the footsteps of his mentor, Friedrich Becker, an outstanding designer and master craftsman who had a decisive influence the art of the goldsmith in the second half of the 20th century.
+Becker’s legacy was the introduction of the fourth dimension: movement, to jewellery design.

-Berger, himself a master goldsmith, views jewellery not solely as adornment or a means of communicating the wearer’s affluence.
-“There is undoubtedly a certain playfulness involved if you design kinetic jewelery,” explains the designer, who recently opened his own studio in Düsseldorf.
-Kinetics – defined in physics as the dynamics of bodies which are accelerated by forces – is the driving force which makesBerger’s unusually shaped rings so fascinating.
-At first glance, his stainless steel or gold ring sculptures seem to be attractively heavy, clearly shaped pieces.
-It is when you put them on and start moving your hands horizontally in flowing movements that their full magic is revealed: the top elements, which nestle closely together, start to move and rotate.
+It is only when you put them on and start moving your hands that their full magic is revealed: the top elements, which nestle closely together, start to move and rotate.
 This finger-dance, initiated by the wearer, is made possible by the microscopic bearings that join the top and bottom section of each ring.

 Even when not in motion, Berger’s rings are objects of stunning beauty which conceal yet another unexpected feature: these rings can stand.
-In each ring design Berger includes a minute, flat base, allowing these appealing sculptures to be admired from all sides.
-The rings are available in a variety of different designs – set with glittering diamonds or gems, or completely plain, but always the centre of attention with their clear, modern lines.
+In each ring design Michael includes a flat base, allowing these miniature sculptures to be admired from all sides.
+The rings are available in a variety of different designs – whether set with glittering diamonds or gems, or completely plain, they are always the centre of attention - let the dance begin.